Applies To: Windows Server 2016

 Learn how to deploy a Windows Server network with the Core Network Guide, as well as add features to your network deployment with Core Network Companion Guides.

-DirectAccess allows connectivity for remote users to organization network resources without the need for traditional Virtual Private Network (VPN) connections.
+DirectAccess allows connectivity for remote users to organization network resources.

 Domain Name System (DNS) is one of the industry-standard suite of protocols that comprise TCP/IP, and together the DNS Client and DNS Server provide computer name-to-IP address mapping name resolution services to computers and users.